 The ultimate goal is to translate novel scientific findings into the clinic, thereby improving patient care and treatment outcome.

 HERM is a platform-based research environment in which all major equipment and a set of common reagents is shared.
 Optimal usage of office space, lab space and tissue culture rooms is discussed and determined at regular meetings.
 Most PIs have special responsibilities, including management of lab equipment, tissue culture rooms, biosafety, flow cytometry core, mouse regulations, seminars, junior PI meetings and PhD issues.
 Open meetings for all HERM employees are arranged four times per year.
 The HERM PI group meets monthly to discuss recruitments, policy issues, joint investments and educational matters.
 Each PI meeting ends with a scientific presentation from one of the PIs.

-The HERM management group also meets monthly.
+The HERM Management group meets on a monthly basis.
 Strategic and practical issues to be brought to the PI meetings are prepared, and minor decisions can be taken.
-The management group consists of the chair and two senior PIs, in addition 2-3 junior PIs who join this group for a period of 2 years on a rotational scheme.
+The Management group consists of the chair and two senior PIs, in addition 2-3 junior PIs who join this group for a period of two years on a rotational scheme.

 The overall strategy at HERM, which follows on our vision, is to provide an environment that is balanced with regard to clinical and basic science expertise by its PIs and to foster collaboration in research networks, within HERM and externally.

 Scientific collaboration within strong research networks is a prerequisite for both quality and funding.
 HERM strives to foster fruitful collaboration between clinical and preclinical researchers in Sweden and internationally.
 Many HERM PIs are active within or lead, Swedish, Nordic and international clinical-translational study groups, which increases research exchange over excellent clinical databases and biobanks, and improves the access to novel study drugs.